Sell My Written Off Vehicle

 Can Written Off Cars Be Resold?

-Can a Write Off Affect Your Car Finance?
+Can a Write Off Affect Your Finance?

-If the amount they offer you is the same amount as you borrowed on finance to pay for the car, then you can simply pay off your finance plan with the money you receive.
+If the amount they offer you is the same amount as you borrowed on finance to pay for it, then you can simply pay off your finance plan with the money you receive.
 However, sometimes the amount offered isn’t quite enough to cover the finance borrowed, putting you in a shortfall situation.

-For example, say you bought a car for £4,000 on finance and have already paid back £1,000 of that finance plan.
+Say you bought a car for £4,000 on finance and have already paid back £1,000 of that finance plan.
 When your car is written off, the insurance company offers you £2,000 as payment for the car, meaning that you still need to find £1,000 to pay your finance company after giving them the £2,000.

-Additionally, until the car is officially written off, you will need to continue to make your monthly finance payments on the payment plan.
+Additionally, until the vehicle is officially written off, you will need to continue to make your monthly finance payments on the payment plan.
 If you don’t continue to make these payments, as per your contract, you could seriously damage your credit score, meaning that you may find it more of a struggle to get finance in the future.

 How Much is My Vehicle Worth?